porres/pd-cyclone/README.md

 => The 'nilwind' fork:

-The 'nilwind' library is a fork of cyclone and it starts as a fork of the last stage <https://github.com/electrickery/pd-miXedSon> was left at.
+The 'nilwind' library is a fork of cyclone and it starts as a fork of the last stage <https://github.com/electrickery/pd-miXedSon> was left at, meaning it is a  is a development over cyclone 0.2-beta.
 The nilwind's repository is at https://github.com/electrickery/pd-nilwind.
-It's first release is 'nilwind 0.2.1', from November 2019, which is a development over cyclone 0.2-beta.
-This fork of cyclone does not aim to pursue updates according to newer versions of Max and its main concern is to keep compatibility to patches made in the Pd-Extended era.
+Its first release is 'nilwind 0.2.1', from November 2019.
+This fork of cyclone does not aim to pursue updates according to newer versions of Max and its main concern is to keep compatibility to old/legacy patches made in the Pd-Extended era (which carried cyclone 0.1).
 Nonetheless, versions of cyclone 0.3 onward are also compatible to Pd-Extended era, as the current development phase does not introduce breaking changes and has only offered stable releases since 0.3!

 -------

 ### About This Repository's Goals:

-This repository is faithful to the original goal of Cyclone in creating an external Pd package with a collection of objects cloned and compatible to Max/MSP objects.
+This repository resides at  <https://github.com/porres/pd-cyclone> and is faithful to the original goal of Cyclone in creating an external Pd package with a collection of objects cloned and compatible to Max/MSP objects.
+Bugs ans issues should be reported to <https://github.com/porres/pd-cyclone/issues>.
 Releases from this repository are stable and offer many fixes and improves stability from earlier versions.

-Compatibility to newer versions of Max is a concern, but Max compatibility was always the main goal of cyclone and nothing really changed.
-No incompatibilities should arise between cyclone 0.3-0 onwards with earlier versions.
-This development stage of cyclone is also concerned to provide compatibility for patches made in the Pd-Extended era.
-If a regression bug is found, please report it at <https://github.com/porres/pd-cyclone/issues>.
+Compatibility to newer versions of Max is a concern, but Max compatibility was always the main goal of cyclone and nothing really changed, since Max itself keeps backwards compatibilities.
+No incompatibilities should arise between cyclone 0.3-0 onwards with the legacy stage of the library (the cyclone 0.1 phase that was available in Pd Extended).
+Since this development stage of cyclone is concerned to provide compatibility for patches made in the Pd-Extended era, if such issues arise, they should be treated as bugs and reported/fixed.

 ### Collaborating to Cyclone:

-This repository/project is open to collaboration to anyone who wishes to work according to the key and central goal of Max/MSP compatibility.
+This repository/project is open to collaboration to anyone who wishes to work (keeping in mind the key and central goal of Max/MSP compatibility).
 Feel free to collaborate.

+### Acknowledgements:

+Thanks to Lucas Cordiviola for working on compilation and cross compilation issues and generating binaries for many releases.
+Diego Barrios Romero worked on the possibility of compiling all of objects in cyclone as a single binary instead of separate binaries.